Briskeby Stadion

-Briskeby Stadion, previously known as Briskeby gressbane, is an all-seater football stadium located at Briskebyen in Hamar, Norway.
+Briskeby Stadion, previously known as Briskeby gressbane, is an all-seater football stadium located at Briskebyen in the town of Hamar, Norway.
 It is home to the Norwegian First Division side Hamarkameratene (Ham-Kam) and is owned by Hamar Municipality.
-The venue has artificial turf, three stands and a capacity for 8,068 spectators.
-It was used for the 1938 Norwegian Football Cup Final—which saw the venue's record 14,500 spectators—and has also hosted five Norway national under-21 football team matches between 1984 and 2011.
+The venue has artificial turf, three stands, and a capacity for 8,068 spectators.
+It was used for the 1938 Norwegian Football Cup final—which saw the venue's record 14,500 spectators—and has also hosted five Norway national under-21 football team matches between 1984 and 2011.